-Aston Villa Women v Manchester City Women
+Man City cruise past struggling Villa

 Post update

 Attempt missed.
-Vicky Losada (Manchester City Women) left footed shot from outside the box is close, but misses to the left.
-Assisted by Lauren Hemp.
+Alisha Lehmann (Aston Villa Women) right footed shot from outside the box is too high.
+Assisted by Laura Blindkilde-Browne.

 Post update

-Lucy Bronze (Manchester City Women) wins a free kick in the defensive half.
+Janine Beckie (Manchester City Women) wins a free kick in the defensive half.

 Post update

-Foul by Chantelle Boye-Hlorkah (Aston Villa Women).
+Foul by Jodie Hutton (Aston Villa Women).

 Post update